Nikolay Zefirov: Academic career

 Nikolai Zefirov was born in Yaroslavl, Russia, September 13, 1935.

 He entered the Moscow State University Moscow State University in 1953 and began his research during his Bachelor's degree.
 Zefirov joined Yury Yuriev's research group at the laboratory of heterocyclic compounds.
 His first article was published in Russian Journal of General Chemistry in 1956 and was dedicated to the preparation and applications of silicon carboxylates.
 Nikolay Zefirov completed his MSc with honors in 1958, defending a thesis on "Reactions of diene synthesis in the furan series".
 Then he continued working as assistant professor in MSU Faculty of Chemistry and graduated his Ph.D "New substitutive addition reactions in the furan series" in 1961.

 His research was focused on bridged oxiranes which are capable undergoing the Wagner–Meerwein rearrangement in reaction with acetic anhydride.
 Later these transformations have found applications for the trans-Jasmone synthesis.
 It is noteworthy that all research work of this time was conducted without access to NMR.

 Zefirov obtained his habilitation in 1966.
 In 1970-1971 he interned at Princeton University in the USA as a Visiting Researcher.
 Upon his return in 1971, he became the Head of the Heterocyclic compounds laboratory.
 Ten years later, in 1981, he was appointed a Full Professor of Moscow State University, the Department of Chemistry.
 In 1981, he also was elected a Corresponding Member of the Russian Academy of Sciences and in 1987 he became a Full Member of the Russian Academy of Sciences referred to as Academician.

 He was founder and Head of the Laboratory of Mathematical chemistry and Computer Synthesis, Zelinsky Institute of Organic Chemistry (ZIOC RAS), Chief Scientific Director of the Institute of Physiologically Active Substances of the Russian Academy of Sciences (IPAC RAS), and Chief Researcher of the IPAC RAS.

 He headed the Organic chemistry department, MSU Faculty of Chemistry (1994-2014).
 In 2015, he founded and headed the Medicinal Chemistry and Fine Organic Synthesis Department (2015-2017).
-Zefirov not only excelled as a scientist but also imparted knowledge to students through courses such as "Organic Synthesis", "Molecular Orbitals theory in Organic Сhemistry", "Computer Molecular Modeling and QSAR".
+Zefirov not only excelled as a scientist but also imparted knowledge to students through courses such as "Organic Synthesis", "Molecular Orbitals theory in Organic Chemistry", "Computer Molecular Modeling and QSAR".
 He has also been instrumental in launching the MSc Medicinal chemistry program at Moscow State University.

 Zefirov has authored over 1500 scientific articles and 94 patents.